 - Designed a ten-module, 25-day Staff Development Program for employees of Group Health’s centralized appointing call center, aligning foundational education (e.g., communication skills and clinical terminology) with application training (i.e., Epic Cadence® appointing and Epic Prelude® insurance registration)

-- Produced a 37-minute film ("The Big Picture") used for teaching customer care behaviors and communication skills to call center and in-clinic staff
+- Wrote and produced a 37-minute film ("The Big Picture") used for teaching customer care behaviors and communication skills to call center and in-clinic staff

 - Created self-paced learning courses on ProviderOne (Medicaid web portal used by appointing / check-in staff) and iPayment (cash management system used by Pharmacy Operations managers and staff)